Stackclash/5e-vault/5. Mechanics/Items/Amulet Of The Mind Flayer Hhhvi.md

 ## Curse:

 Using this amulet is a dangerous proposition due to its vile origins.
-Attuning to this amulet curses you until you are targeted by the remove curse spell or similar magic.
+Attuning to this amulet curses you until you are targeted by the [[5.
+Mechanics/Spells/Remove Curse.md\|remove curse]] spell or similar magic.
 While cursed, you automatically fail on saving throws imposed by members of the illithid race, including elder brains and intellect devourers.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 118, Hamund's Harvesting Handbook: Volume II p.
 53*